-During the year 4 (four) Board Meetings were convened and held, details of which are provided in enclosed Corporate Governance Report.
-In the wake of COVID-19 pandemic and to adhere to the lockdown and social distancing norms, the directors participated in the meetings of the Board and Committees held after March 2020 in person/through video conferencing/ other audio visual means.
-The intervening gap between the meetings was within the period/relaxations due to COVID-19 pandemic provided/ prescribed under the Act and LODR.
+During the year 5 (five) Board Meetings were convened and held, details of which are provided in enclosed Corporate Governance Report.
+In the wake of COVID-19 pandemic and to adhere to the lockdown and social distancing norms, Directors participated in the meetings of the Board and Committees held in person/ through video conferencing/ other audio visual means.
+The intervening gap between the meetings was within the period/ relaxations due to COVID-19 pandemic provided/ prescribed under the Act and LODR.